collective/collective.addons/docs/source/configuration.rst

 .. image:: images/navigation_add_addon_center.png
    :width: 600

-Tick the checkbox in fron of the entry 'Add-on_Center' and save your changes.
+Tick the checkbox in front of the entry 'Add-on_Center' and save your changes.
 The necessary steps are done to go to the homepage of your Plone site (or a subdirectory of the site, where you want to create a new add-on center.